 5. USA GEAR Console Carrying Case

-If you’re someone who can’t leave home without your Xbox One, this accessory is just what you need.
+If you’re someone who moves around a lot or just can’t leave home without your Xbox One, this travel accessory is just what you need.
 With a padded interior and compartments for cables and two controllers, this carrying case will keep your Xbox One or Xbox One X safe while traveling between destinations.

 What’s great about this particular carrying case is that the interior compartments can be completely rearranged to fit whatever Xbox One accessories you have.
 It can fit extra controllers (including the Elite Series 2 hard case), external hard drives, headsets, and more without danger of breakage or scratches.
 It comes in two colors: black and Xbox green.